cewing/templer.manual/source/index.rst

 for a number of systems and frameworks.

-Everyone--perhaps especially those who have used ZopeSkel_ in the past--should take a look at the introduction pages.
+Everyone--perhaps especially those who have used ZopeSkel_ in the past--should take a look at the `Templer and ZopeSkel`_ section below.
+It will explain the relationship between the two systems.

 The templer system consists of a number of inter-related packages, and you'll want to learn what is offered, and what you'll need to do to get started.

 If you are new to using the templer system, you'll want to spend some time familiarizing yourself with the users manual.